MicrosoftDocs/partner-center-pr.fr-fr/partner-center/billing.md

 ---
 title: Facturation | Espace partenaires
-Description: "En tant que partenaire du programme Fournisseur de solutions Cloud, vous devez payer Microsoft dans les 60 jours suivant la facturation des abonnements basés sur la licence et sur l’utilisation de vos clients." ms.assetid: 97F3B1A0-277A-423D-BC8B-2D0056BCD33A
+Description: As a Cloud Solution Provider partner, you will pay Microsoft 60 days in arrears for the license-based and usage-based subscriptions of your customers. ms.assetid: 97F3B1A0-277A-423D-BC8B-2D0056BCD33A
 author: MaggiePucciEvans
-ms.openlocfilehash: 971416c2fc4ac5fdc88cc6f64878bacf0e5b69ad
+ms.openlocfilehash: 1147875ebe6ed9a7cdb95c4d044833c2f9d1ece0
-ms.sourcegitcommit: c65facdf2eea370598bf9a10880239676e047c04
+ms.sourcegitcommit: 2c99458586d7d536f5502317653eb4a43e2fdafc
 ms.translationtype: HT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 10/18/2017
+ms.lasthandoff: 11/10/2017
 ---
 # <a name="billing"></a>Facturation